 The U.N.'s nuclear watchdog agency confirmed on Monday that Tehran has breached a stockpile limit for low-level enriched uranium under the 2015 nuclear deal between Iran and world powers.

 The International Atomic Energy Agency verified that the stockpile of enriched uranium permitted under the the Joint Comprehensive Plan of Action, or JCPOA, is over the limit, IAEA's Director General Yukiya Amano told the U.N. agency’s board of governors.

-Under the deal, Iran can only enrich a certain amount of uranium up to 3.67 percent, enough to fuel a commercial nuclear power plant.
-Weapons grade uranium has to be enriched to around 90 percent.
-Iran previously enriched uranium to 20 percent, which cuts in half the time it takes to get to 90 percent.
+Under the deal, Iran can only enrich a certain amount of uranium up to 3.67%, enough to fuel a commercial nuclear power plant.
+Weapons grade uranium has to be enriched to around 90%.
+Iran previously enriched uranium to 20%, which cuts in half the time it takes to get to 90%.

 IAEA verified that Iran’s total enriched uranium stockpile "exceeded" the limit of 300 kilograms of uranium hexafluoride, the chemical form of uranium used during the enrichment process, according to an agency statement.
 The chemical compound can come in a gas, liquid or solid form that resembles rock salt.